 Truth Triggers are set off by the substance of the feedback itself –– it’s somehow off, unhelpful or simply untrue.
 In response, we feel indignant, wronged and exasperated.

 Relationship Triggers are tripped by the particular person who is giving us this feedback.
 All feedback is colored by the relationship between the giver and receiver, and we can have reactions based on what we believe about the giver or how we feel treated by the giver.
 Our focus shifts from the feedback itself to the audacity of the person delivering it.

 Identity Triggers are all about us.
 Whether the feedback is right or wrong, something about it has caused our identity to come undone.
 We feel overwhelmed, threatened, ashamed or off balance.

 Our triggered actions are not obstacles because they are unreasonable but because they keep us from engaging skillfully in the conversation.
 Receiving feedback well is a process of sorting and filtering –– of learning how the other person sees things; of trying on ideas that at first seem a poor fit; of experimenting.
 And of shelving or discarding the parts of the feedback that in the end seem off or not what you need right now.

 And it’s not just the receiver who learns.
 During an effective conversation, the feedback giver may come to see why their advice is unhelpful, and both parties may understand their relationship in a clarifying light.

 But it’s nearly impossible to do this from inside our triggers.
 And so, we make mistakes that cause us to put potentially valuable feedback into the discard pile, or just as damaging, we take to heart feedback that is better left at the curb.

-Soundview subscribers get in-depth summaries of the key concepts in best-selling business books delivered to them every month!
+Soundview subscribers get 15-minute summaries of the key concepts in best-selling business books delivered to them every week!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.